 A=Nadir B=Nadir Line

 Terrain displacement can be hundreds of meters.
-For example, if the IKONOS satellite sensor acquires image data over an area with a kilometer of vertical relief, with the sensor having an elevation angle of 60° (30° from Nadir), the image product will have nearly 600 meters of terrain displacement.
+For example, if the IKONOS satellite sensor acquires satellite map data over an area with a kilometer of vertical relief, with the sensor having an elevation angle of 60° (30° from Nadir), the image product will have nearly 600 meters of terrain displacement.
 Additional terrain displacement can result from errors in setting the reference elevation.
 Low elevation angles of images, imperfect terrain models, and variability of sensor azimuth and elevation angles within an image limit accuracy potential if image orthorectification is attempted.
 For this reason, when new high resolution satellite image data is acquired over rough terrain, high elevation angles of the sensor is required.

 IKONOS Satellite Image Orthorectification